Diamond Fluorescence

 Get in touch with Us

-Causes of Fluorescence in Diamonds
+Causes Of Fluorescence In Diamonds

 A natural diamond takes billions of years to take its shape and brilliance.
 During these billion years, elements like aluminum, boron, or nitrogen were incorporated in a diamond.
 When this diamond comes under the impact of ultraviolet (UV) light, it causes fluorescence in a diamond.
 The fluorescence is mainly blue in color.
 However, colors like yellow, orange, or green can be emitted depending on the characteristics of the element present.

-Is Fluorescence in a Diamond Good or Bad?
+Is Fluorescent Diamonds Good or Bad?

-Before determining whether fluorescence in a diamond is good or bad, it is essential to understand its overall effect on the diamond.
+Before determining whether fluorescence in diamond is good or bad, it is essential to understand its overall effect on the diamond.

-Diamonds that fall into lower GIA categories like I, J, and K will benefit if they showcase the property of fluorescence.
+Diamonds that fall into lower GIA color diamonds categories like I, J, and K will benefit if they showcase the property of fluorescence.
 The emission helps them to look more natural, and attractive.
 Many buyers like that external touch in a diamond and appreciate buying one.
 This unique glow attracts certain buyers and it increases their overall appearance.

 The fluorescence has both good and bad effects on a diamond.
 It is a subjective case and must be considered after evaluating its overall impact on the stone.